vrrdnt/youtube-collector/README.md

 Once downloaded, right click the file and click "**Extract All...**"
 Change the directory to your desktop, documents folder, etc... or leave it how it is.
 You can also move it anywhere after it's extracted.
+You can also move the shortcut called **Collector** anywhere to easily run the program.

 ### Installing Python
 Click [here](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe) to download the correct python installer.